-The consultant Crisci & Partners, in their capacity as facilitators of the Board review of the Board of Directors of Eni for the year 2021, and on the basis of the positive perceptions and opportunities for discussion, achieved with each member of the Board during the self-assessment process, share the analysis of the Directors.
+The consultant Crisci & Partners, in their capacity as facilitators of the Board Review of the Board of Directors of Eni for the year 2022, and on the basis of the positive perceptions and opportunities for discussion, achieved with each member of the Board during the Board Review process, share the analysis of the Directors.

-This is further confirmed by their having detected a timely and excellent level of overall compliance of Eni's Board governance with the provisions of the Corporate Governance Code for listed companies.
+This is further confirmed by their having detected a timely and excellent level of overall compliance of Eni's Board governance with the provisions of the Corporate Governance Code.